HappyOtter18/BCC-Team7/README.md

 ## The second part of the solution

-If he wishes, the stakeholder can notify again his custodian, who can give aX-edras a basketing request.
+If he wishes, the stakeholder can notify again his custodian, who can give the compnay a basketing request.
 The responsible company puts the NFT into a basket, now the stake-holder gets ERC-20 Tokens through the custodian and has no access to the NFT anymore.
 The basket was divided into small parts, and each part corresponds to an ERC-20 token which can easily be exchanged and is very fungible.
 A NFT, which represent a gold bar, will be transformed in many ERC-20 tokens, as one token represent one gram gold.
 But this one gram is not attributable to a specific gold bar but it is a part. of the whole basket.
 The investor could therefore invest in the company's labelled gold in the form of a token.
 In a nutshell, the baskets group together NFTs of similar characteristics